praveen-sivashangaran/NYC_Property_Sales_Estimator/README.md

 # NYC Property Sales Estimator
-The Department of Finance’s Rolling Sales files lists properties that sold in the last twelve-month period in New York City for tax class 1, 2, and 4.
+The Department of Finance’s Rolling Sales files listed properties that sold in the last twelve-month period in New York City for tax class 1, 2, and 4.
 The objective was to build a model capable of accurately predicting the estimated sales price of a property based on historical data.